-Beginning with the Group's unaudited condensed consolidated financial information as of and for the six-month period ended March 2020, we adopted IFRS 16 Leases applying the modified retrospective transition approach.
-We have not restated comparative amounts as of and for the six-month period ended March 2019 or as of and for the years ended September 2019, 2018 or 2017.
+(1) Beginning with the Group's unaudited condensed consolidated financial information as of and for the three-month period ended December 2019, we adopted IFRS 16 Leases applying the modified retrospective transition approach.
+We have not restated comparative amounts as of and for the years ended September 2019 or 2018.